Security Engineering Tech Lead at Anchorage Digital

 J.L.
 Moore Fellowship

-September 2022
+September 2022 +

 The Computer Science department of California Polytechnic State University at San Luis Obispo named me a J.L.
 Moore Fellow!
 This fellowship is accompanied by a $10,000 award for my ongoing research and progress through the Doctoral degree.

-Publication in the Theory of Cryptography Conference (IACR TCC)
+Publication in the IACR Theory of Cryptography Conference (TCC)

-August 2022
+August 2022 +

 Our paper on creating One-Time Programs from Commodity Hardware was accepted for publication at TCC 2022.
 We presented it at the Chicago conference in November.
 The paper develops cryptographic theory for realizing one-time programs (and therefore powerful cryptographic primitives such as program obfuscation) from commodity hardware -- specifically, implementations including a tamper-resistant hardware counter, which have emerged in commodity systems ranging from iPhones to Intel SGX servers to Apple's iCloud Keychain and Google's Titan HSM-based backup system.
 A version of the paper is available here.